rh-mobb/ansible-rosa/README.md

 1. Download and install the [AWS cli](https://aws.amazon.com/cli/)

-1. Download and install the [ROSA cli 1.0.9+](https://github.com/openshift/rosa/releases/tag/v1.0.9)
+1. Download and install the [ROSA cli](https://console.redhat.com/openshift/downloads)

 1. Enable the ROSA service in AWS.